-Disability Services encourages students to meet with their instructors to discuss how these absences can be reasonably accommodated.
+The Disability Resource Center encourages students to meet with their instructors to discuss how these absences can be reasonably accommodated.
 Students should not be penalized for lack of participation on days they are absent.
 If a student exceeds a reasonable number of absences and these absences have not been discussed with you, please contact our office so we are aware of the situation and can assist you in how to proceed.
 If the student does not complete the coursework or does not meet the course expectations after accommodations have been put into place, they should be graded accordingly.

 If a student has a note taking as an accommodation and decides that they need a note taker in your class they bring a Note Taker Recruitment Memo (NTRM) to you.
 Upon receiving a NTRM it is essential to identify a capable note taker during the first or second class meeting.
-Please take a few minutes at the beginning of your first class meeting to announce that Disability Services needs a volunteer note taker for the class.
-There is a statement on the NTRM that you can read however it is important to maintain confidentiality so please do not mention the Disability Services student’s name.
+Please take a few minutes at the beginning of your first class meeting to announce that the Disability Resource Center needs a volunteer note taker for the class.
+There is a statement on the NTRM that you can read however it is important to maintain confidentiality so please do not mention the Disability Resource Center student’s name.
 When a volunteer has been identified you give them the NTRM to

 Instructors and note takers are not obligated to give students notes for the times they are not in class unless prior arrangements have been made.
 Note takers should not take notes for a student if they have missed more than two consecutive classes, unless this has been previously discussed.
-If the student begins missing class regularly, the note taker should notify Disability Services.
+If the student begins missing class regularly, the note taker should notify the Disability Resource Center.
 If the student has occasionally missed class as an accommodation, we recommend they talk with the note taker at the beginning of the semester to make arrangements for those days' notes.
 Some students may choose to contact their instructor to get a copy of their notes or PowerPoint slides for those missed days.

-If a student needs a scribe or reader for an exam, the test can be administered in the Disability Services office where a student worker will provide the accommodation to them.
+If a student needs a scribe or reader for an exam, the test can be administered in the Disability Resource Center where a student worker will provide the accommodation to them.
 Scribes and readers do not assist the student with course content and are only used to either write what the student says, or read the exam questions aloud.
 Whenever possible, we scan the exam into e-text and use a program to read the exam to the student.

 The US Department of Justice Office of Civil Rights and the US Department of Education Office of Civil Rights has issued a joint letter regarding the use of electronic book readers.
 The letter outlines the issues related to emerging technologies and ensuring equal access to individuals with disabilities.
 The letter specifically states, “Requiring use of an emerging technology in a classroom environment when the technology is inaccessible to an entire population of individuals with disabilities – individuals with visual disabilities – is discrimination prohibited by the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 (Section 504) unless those individuals are provided accommodations or modifications that permit them to receive all the educational benefits provided by the technology in an equally effective and equally integrated manner.”
 Therefore, all information – regardless of the method of distribution – must be made accessible to all students either through document conversion or other procedures.